WebAssembly/spec/document/core/binary/instructions.rst

 .. _binary-cvtop-trunc-sat:

-The saturating truncation instructions all have a one byte prefix, whereas the actual opcode is encoded by a variable-length :ref:`unsigned integer <binary-u32>`.
+The saturating truncation instructions all have a one byte prefix, whereas the actual opcode is encoded by a variable-length :ref:`unsigned integer <binary-uint>`.

 .. math::
    \begin{array}{llclll}